Charleston, South Carolina: Culture

+Cuisine

+The cuisine in Charleston is strongly influenced by British, French, and Gullah elements.
+The city is known for dishes such as shrimp and grits, she-crab soup, fried oysters, Lowcountry boil, deviled crab cakes, and red rice.
+Local seafood—especially oysters, blue crab, shrimp, flounder, and black sea bass—features prominently due to the region's estuaries and marshes.
+Gullah Geechee foodways continue to shape Charleston's culinary identity through staples like Carolina Gold rice, okra, field peas, and benne seeds, reflecting the agricultural knowledge brought by enslaved West Africans.
+In the twenty-first century, Charleston has become a nationally recognized dining destination, with a growing number of award-winning restaurants and chefs contributing to its modern food scene.
+As of November 2025, Charleston is home to three restaurants awarded one Michelin star.

 Annual cultural events and fairs

-Charleston annually hosts Spoleto Festival USA founded by Gian Carlo Menotti, a 17-day art festival featuring over 100 performances by individual artists in a variety of disciplines.
+Charleston annually hosts Spoleto Festival USA founded by Gian Carlo Menotti, a 17-day art festival featuring over 100 performances by individual artists in various disciplines.
 The annual Piccolo Spoleto festival takes place at the same time and features local performers and artists, with hundreds of performances throughout the city.
 Other festivals and events include Historic Charleston Foundation's Festival of Houses and Gardens and Charleston Antiques Show, the Taste of Charleston, The Lowcountry Oyster Festival, the Cooper River Bridge Run, The Charleston Marathon, Southeastern Wildlife Exposition (SEWE), Charleston Food and Wine Festival, Charleston Fashion Week, the MOJA Arts Festival, and the Holiday Festival of Lights (at James Island County Park), and the Charleston International Film Festival.
 The Charleston Conference is a major library industry event, held in the city center since 1980.